jefarmstrong/getfishie/_posts/2015-12-01-features-log.markdown

 layout: default
 img: fishLog.png
 category: Features
-title: See all your catches on one place
+title: See all your catches in one place
 description:
 bullets:
 - It's all your data